backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 > - This allows to have a *central account for all your application tracing*
 > ---
 > Create an IAM role in the central account, then create IAM roles in the other accounts to assume this IAM role.

+> [!question]- In order to quickly troubleshoot their systems, your manager instructed you to *record the calls that your application makes to all AWS services and resources*.
+You developed a custom code that will send the segment documents directly to X-Ray by using the `PutTraceSegments` API.
+What should you include in your segment document to meet the above requirement?
+> **Subsegments**
+> ---
+> *Subsegments provide more granular timing information* and details about downstream calls that your application made to fulfill the original request.
+A subsegment can *contain additional details about a call to an AWS service*, an *external HTTP API*, or an SQL database.